vreyespue/vreyespue.github.io/index.md

 [answers](https://stackoverflow.com/users/6261650){:target="\_blank" rel="noopener"}
 related to these topics.
 I have also [papers](https://scholar.google.de/citations?user=XnVpRFkAAAAJ){:target="\_blank" rel="noopener"}
-in the fields of machine learning and neural coding.
+in the fields of machine learning and neuroscience.

 Thanks for visiting!